cjshelton/portfolio/src/blog-posts/2021-12-16-typescript-part-1-an-introduction/index.md

 // Attempt to pass both objects to the `lockVehicle` function.
 We get a Type Error. lockCar(car);
-lockCar(house); // Type Error
+lockCar(house); // Type error
 ```

 In this example, two types are being declared - `Car` and `House`, and an object is created for each of these types.
 As you can see, there is some structural overlap between these two types - they both have a `doorCount` property and a `lock` function.
-However, there is an additional property on a Car - `wheelCount` - which is causing the TypeError.
+However, there is an additional property on a Car - `wheelCount` - which is causing the type error.

-There is sufficient overlap between `Car` and `House` such that `lockHouse` can accept the `Car` type, but `lockCar` cannot accept the `House` type.
-In other words, `Car` can be seen as a subtype of `House`, meaning wherever a house is expected, we can also pass a car.
+There is sufficient overlap between `Car` and `House` such that `lockHouse` can accept the `Car` type, but `lockCar` cannot accept the `House` type because it is missing the `wheelCount` property.
+In other words, `Car` can be seen as a subtype of `House`, meaning wherever a house is expected, we can also pass a car, but the same cannot be said the other way around.

-This only works because of the overlap in properties and functions - `Car` has at least all of the properties and functions of `House`, but `House` does not have the `wheelCount` so it does not sufficiently overlap with `Car`.

-Looking at the Type Error in more detail, it's telling us exactly this: `TypeError - Argument of type 'House' is not assignable to parameter of type 'Car'.
+Looking at the type error produced by TypeScript in more detail, it's telling us exactly this: `TypeError - Argument of type 'House' is not assignable to parameter of type 'Car'.
 Property 'wheelCount' is missing in type 'House' but required in type 'Car'.`

 ### Nominal Typing (Name-based)

+Just to round off on the type systems, it's worth covering nominal typing.

 Most traditional statically typed languages like C# and Java are nominally typed, meaning the identity of the type itself is important, not just whether types share the same properties and behaviour.

 In C# for example, if you have two interfaces which are identical in their structure, they still cannot be used interchangeably, because they fundamentally identify as different types through their name.
-Back to the Car and House example - they are named differently and so are not equivalent types in nominal type systems.
+Back to the `Car` and `House` example - they are named differently and so are not equivalent in nominal type systems.

 # The TypeScript Compiler